 A TIMELESS CLASSIC FOR TODAY’S FOOD INDUSTRY

 Date paste has been consumed for millennia in a variety of foods around the world.
-Today, date paste is used in the food industry as a filling for pastries and biscuits, and as a healthier substitute for sugar in cereals, puddings, baked goods, energy bars, ice cream and confections.
+Today, they’re used in the food industry as a filling for pastries and biscuits, and as a healthier substitute for sugar in cereals, puddings, baked goods, energy bars, ice cream and confections.
 Date paste also adds flavor and sweetness to salad dressings, marinades, glazes and smoothies.

 Date paste is produced from a single ingredient, dried dates.